Stade de France

 If you prefer to stay in Paris’ city centre but want to have easy transport connections to the stadium, then staying near Gare du Nord is an option.
 Remember that areas around large railway stations tend to get slightly dodgy at night, in which case you might also want to consider a hotel at walking distance toward the Montmartre area.
 Staying near Gare Saint-Lazare also gives you easy transport options, but hotels tend to be pricier in this area.
 More options in Paris’ city centre here.

 No club team currently occupies the Stade de France as Paris Saint-Germain play their home matches at the Parc des Princes.
 Ticket for matches of the French national team can be bought online on the Stade de France website (which also sells rugby tickets), and the website of the French Football Federation.

 Stade de France offers guided stadium tours that include visits to the presidential lodge, changing rooms, players’ tunnel, and a museum that is dedicated to the construction of the stadium and the events that have been held over the years.
 The tour lasts about 60 minutes and a further 30 minutes can be spend at the museum.

 Tours run every day of the week with some variation depending on the season.
-French language tours typically run five times a day at the hour between 11:00 am and 4:00 pm, while English language tours tend to run twice a day at 10:30 am and 2:30 pm.
+French language tours typically run five to six times a day between 10:30 am and 4:00 pm, while English language tours tend to run twice a day at 11:00 am and 2:00 pm.
 Check the Stade de France website for an up-to-date schedule.
 There are no tours on the day of an event and the day before an event.

 The tour costs €15.00.
 Reservations can be made through the website of the Stade de France or by phone +33 (0) 892 700 900, but aren’t necessary as tickets are sold on a walk-up basis.